ProgrammerProcessingUnit/MyNvimConfig/README.md

 4) Type the command :PlugInstall in your vim or neovim.

 5) Vim-Plug will show some messages of installation.
 After everything is complete, Restart vim or neovim.
 Then see the magic.

+# Configuration :-

+  I am always a big fan of the atom's one dark theme.
+Whatever text editor I use, I always install atom's one dark theme.
+So by default I have configured vim to use atom's one dark theme by default.
+But it has many different themes installed.
+Feel free to experiment everything until you are comfortable.